-NO. ACT OR STATUTORY INSTRUMENT SUMMARY AND IMPACTS IMPACT DATE On 9 January 2023 the House of Commons Library published its paper summarising the main developments in relation to the Bill.
-8. TBC Ethnicity pay gap reporting: voluntary reporting guidance In the Government's response to the Commission on Race and Ethnic Disparities (see the Inclusive Britain Report published on 17 March 2022), the Government confirmed that it will not be legislating for mandatory reporting "at this stage" as it wants "to avoid imposing new reporting burdens on businesses as they recover from the pandemic".
-However, the Government pledged to support employers with voluntary reporting by publishing new guidance in summer 2022 (still awaited).
-TBC: Voluntary reporting guidance had been expected by the end of Summer 2022.
-9. Strikes (Minimum Service Levels) Bill Strikes (Minimum Service Levels) Bill: to provide minimum service levels for key sectors On 10 January 2023, the Government published the Strikes (Minimum Service Levels) Bill which replaces the Transport Strikes (Minimum Service Levels) Bill previously published in October 2022.
+NO. ACT OR STATUTORY INSTRUMENT SUMMARY AND IMPACTS IMPACT DATE allowing rolled up holiday pay to be paid at 12.07% of a worker's pay on each payslip for workers with regular and irregular hours; allowing employers to consult directly with employees where there are no employee representatives in place in a TUPE transfer in situations where either there are fewer than 50 employees in the business or where the transfer affects fewer than 10 employees whatever the size of the business.
+The consultation closes on 7 July 2023.
+7. Strikes (Minimum Service Levels) Bill Strikes (Minimum Service Levels) Bill: to provide minimum service levels for key sectors On 10 January 2023, the Government published the Strikes (Minimum Service Levels) Bill which replaces the Transport Strikes (Minimum Service Levels) Bill previously published in October 2022.
 The Bill will enforce minimum service levels in a number of sectors including health, education, fire and rescue and transport services as well as border security and decommissioning nuclear installations and management of radioactive waste and spent fuel.
 The new Bill is less complex than the Transport Strikes Bill and has done away with minimum service agreements negotiated between employer and unions or determinations to be made by the Central Arbitration Committee.
 Instead, it will provide for minimum service levels to be set by the Government following consultation and the Government intends to consult first with fire, ambulance and rail services.
 It hopes not to have to use the powers for other sectors, rather it expects parties in those sectors to reach a voluntary agreement on minimum service levels during strike action.
 When a union gives an employer notice of a strike in relation to a service where minimum service levels are set, the employer may give a "work notice" to the union.
 The notice will identify the people required to work during the strike to ensure that minimum levels of service are provided and specify the work they will be required to carry out during the strike.
 If the union fails to take reasonable steps to ensure that the people identified in the notice do not take part in the strike, the union will lose its protection from an action in tort by the employer.
-TBC.
+There has been much opposition to the Bill from unions and Labour has said it will repeal the legislation if it wins the next election.
+The new Bill was published on 10 January 2023 and is currently progressing through Parliament.
+Amendments have been introduced but they are all opposed by the Government including that: The Bill is currently making its way through Parliament.